-For information on using MFA in Zowe, see Multi-factor authentication configuration on page 212.
+For information on using MFA in Zowe, see Multi-Factor Authentication.

 Single Sign-On (SSO)

 Zowe has an SSO scheme with the goal that each time you use use multiple Zowe components you should only be prompted to login once.